beijing-forersty-university/senlinren-control/README.md

 # senlinren-control
 China's first generation , the world's next generation of open source intelligent Web Framework.

 ![Our Logo](https://github.com/beijing-forersty-university/senlinren-control/blob/main/logo/favicon.png?raw=true)

 ## Project Intention
-Make something of your own on the basis of scientific development, taking forestry applications as an example, but without prejudice to their value in other fields..
+Make something of your own on the basis of scientific development, taking forestry applications as an example, but without prejudice to their value in other fields.
+Our design philosophy is to do what needs to be done, and all is replaceable, including the kernel.
+In Chinese, it means: 专业的事情交给专业的人来做，没有什么是不可替代的.

 ## Main Functions
 + TODO  -- To be supplemented